 the dry land, too, for it was formed by his hands.

 Ant.
-Come, let us sing joyful songs to the Lord.
+Come, let us worship Christ, the King of martyrs.

 Come, then, let us bow down and worship, *